cyberkaida/bootloaders-with-kaida/02-running-code/README.md

 > TODO: Example of debugging with QEMU as an aside

 > TODO: Add shellcode for sleeping the CPU

+## Serial communications

+> TODO: Explain UARTs
+> TODO: Explain UART controllers on RPi4

-> TODO: Add shellcode example for blinking the LED
+> TODO: Simple print from UART example

-> TODO: Exercise: Blink 0xCC in morse code!
+> TODO: Exercise: Read number and print ascii art for 0xCC logo

 ## Accessing EEPROM from bootloader